Status

 Technical reference group

-The Department has convened an inter-agency technical reference group to advise the proponent and the department, as appropriate, on scoping and adequacy of the EES studies during the preparation of the EES, as well as coordination with statutory approval processes.
+The Department has convened an inter-agency technical reference group (TRG) to support all nine VMFRP sub-projects being assessed under the EE Act.
+The TRG was utilised to advise on the development of the environment report.
+This includes advising, as appropriate, on scoping and adequacy of the technical studies conducted by the proponent to support the preparation of the environment report, as well as coordination with relevant statutory approval processes.

 The government organisations represented on the technical reference group are: